 TVNZ (Television New Zealand) is a New Zealand state-owned public broadcaster established in 1960.
 Its primary business is free-to-air television and radio broadcasting.
 As of 2024, TVNZ employed approximately 980 people and generated less than $250 million in revenue.
 The company's headquarters are located in New Zealand.

 TVNZ offers 4 products in the media and telecoms services industry.
-TVNZ's product portfolio comprises of streaming services and broadcast television and radio.
+TVNZ's product portfolio comprises of broadcast television and radio and media and TV services.

 Subscribe for full access to TVNZ's products in full detail

 TVNZ's revenues were less than $250M in 2024.
-Caretta Research has split TVNZ's revenue into 3 different product categories, the largest of which is streaming.
+Caretta Research has split TVNZ's revenue into 3 different product categories, the largest of which is linear (national channel groups).
 For full access to TVNZ's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to TVNZ's revenue in full detail